 Employers are responsible for identifying eligible employees and providing instructions to Evolution Payroll Services on who, when and how much the employees need to be paid, as well as in which classification the employees fall.
 We are unable to determine the employees that are eligible on our own, but we will handle all of the required payroll calculations, pay limits and reporting.

 Effective Date of Paid Leave

 Sick Leave and Extended Family Leave provisions are effective on April 1st and apply to leave taken between April 1, 2020 and December 31, 2020.
-This means that there will be no tax credits for leave taken by employees outside of this time frame.
+This has been extended into 2021 up through March 31st.

 Amount of Paid Leave